scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 ---

-# Non-trivial DB Horizontal Scaing
+# Non-trivial DB Horizontal Scaling

  > Can we horizontally scale the database by adding more database servers and
  > accessing them through a load balancer?